Dying flowers blue with fountain pen ink is mesmerizing...

 Tomoe River Paper

-When we stop writing on paper 2000s, many of pen nerds have started to look at TR paper as fully writing paper. 💥 90s, TR paper small planners like Hobonichi costed only $5.
-Prices jumped a little but deserve more for paper manufacturers.
+When writing on paper declined in the 2000s, many pen nerds began treating TR paper as writing paper.
+In the 90s, small TR paper planners like Hobonichi cost only $5.
+Prices have risen but for the quality, they're definitely deserved.

 ++++++++++++++++++++++